VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 I'll have to craft an HTML page with a meta tag with property `og:image` set to `file:///etc/passwd`, which the server will then fetch and respond back to me!

-You can create frontend http pages on services like codepen, glitch etc. But BugPoC has this great tool called [`Mock Endpoint`](https://bugpoc.com/testers/other/mock), which lets you create custom endpoints which respond with what you want it to without the hassle of setting up a server!
+You can create public frontend html pages on services like codepen, netlify, glitch etc. But BugPoC has this great tool called [`Mock Endpoint`](https://bugpoc.com/testers/other/mock), which lets you create custom endpoints which respond with what you want it to without the hassle of setting up a server!

 ```html
 <html>